irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Melee weapons now deal % damage - if your melee has 35 damage, it will deal 35% of enemy's health in one hit.
 Some enemies are exceptions to this rule.

 ### Skills/Perks
+<ins>Default upgrages</ins>
+By default, regardless of equipeed skills, perks and weapons, all weapon swap speeds are sped up by 50%.
+This is done to incentivize players to use both of their weapons proactively more often, as Gilza's ammo economy is extremely harsh if played otherwise.

 <ins>Damage resistance</ins>
 All damage resistance upgrades are now additive instead of multiplicative.
 For more info scroll down to [Global changes - skills](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/General_and_Skills.md#skills).